modelica-3rdparty/Modelica_DeviceDrivers/README.md

 ## License

 This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2).
+it can be redistributed and/or modified under the terms of the [3-Clause BSD License](LICENSE).

 ## Development and contribution
 Main developers: